 PRIVATE THOUGHTS IN PUBLIC CRISIS

-ARTIST BOOK, ONGOING PROJECT, 2021
+ARTIST BOOK, VIDEO, QR, INSTAGRAM, 2021

 Short texts are engraved in the book as transparent letters with a debossing design.
 The first ten pages are statements about the political situation in Palestine that we witnessed in the spring of 2021 during COVID-19 and are expressed by a white, privileged person.
 The project continues via a QR code that leads the individual to an Instagram profile, where everyone shares their thoughts on any social issue.